Vehículos Automotores Mexicanos: Products

-From its initial inception as Willys Mexicana in the late 1940s, the company manufactured Jeeps under license, and AMC vehicles after 1954.
-Most VAM cars mimicked domestic (U.S.) models but had significant differences in aesthetic design.
-In the sixties, VAM produced the Rambler American (in 2- and 4-door and wagon versions plus a limited single-year hardtop imodel in two generations), a version of the AMC Rebel called the "Rambler Classic" (in 2-door hardtop and 4-door sedan versions) and the AMC Javelin.
-In the seventies VAM produced a full line of AMC Hornets, called first "Rambler American" and since 1975 just "American," plus a sport version called "Rambler American Rally" (subsequently "American Rally").
-The Concord hatchback was badged an "American Rally AMX."
+From its inception as Willys Mexicana as a private in the late 1940s, the company manufactured Jeep vehicles under license.
+The business added assembly of AMC automobiles after 1954.

+Most VAM cars mimicked domestic (U.S.) models but had differences in aesthetic design.
+In the sixties, VAM produced the Rambler American (in two- and four-door and wagon versions - as well as a limited single-year hardtop model - in two generations), a version of the AMC Rebel called the "Rambler Classic" (in two-door hardtop and four-door sedan versions), and the AMC Javelin pony car.
+In the 1970s, VAM produced a full line of AMC Hornets, first called "Rambler American" and, starting in 1975, simply "American," plus a sport version called "Rambler American Rally" (subsequently "American Rally").
+The AMC Concord hatchback body style was badged as the "American Rally AMX."
 Rambler Classics, AMC Gremlins, Javelins, and Pacers were sold under their original U.S. names.
-The AMC Matador sedan models were badged as the "Classic DPL" since 1972 and the Matador Coupe was produced in a sport version called "Classic AMX" and a luxury "Classic Brougham".

-In later years, VAM badged variants of the AMC Spirit as the sporty "Rally AMX", luxury "Rally SST" and high performance "Rally GT".
-The Mexican version of the AMC Concord kept the "American" name, in base and GFS, ECD and DL models.
+The AMC Matador sedan models were badged as the "Classic DPL" since 1972, and starting in 1974, the Matador Coupe was produced in a sport version called "Classic AMX" and as a luxury "Classic Brougham" model.
+In later years, VAM badged variants of the AMC Spirit as the "Rally AMX", a luxury "Rally SST" version, and a high-performance "Rally GT" model.
+The Mexican version of the AMC Concord continued to be sold under the "American" name in base, GFS, ECD, and DL models.

 Some VAM models mixed and matched body components from U.S. cars.
-Examples of Mexican-only cars include a 1977 two-door "Hornet" with a 1977-1978 Gremlin front clip.
+Examples of Mexican-only cars include a 1977 two-door "Hornet" with a 1977–1978 Gremlin front clip.
 Many of these carried slightly different engines, all-original interiors, and different model and designation names than their counterparts in the United States and Canada, but were all based on U.S. bodies and used the same parts.
 Most bodies used the same year parts as U.S. production cars, but sometimes years and models were mixed.
-VAM built 1974-1976 Gremlins, for example, used the AMC Hornet grille and front fenders, and the 1977 Hornet mentioned above.
+VAM built 1974–1976 Gremlins used the AMC Hornet grille and front fenders.